-In order to create templates, you must be an administrator or have been given ‘can edit’ access by your administrator.
-If you don’t see the green new button, contact your administrator to give you access.
+Users: In order to create or edit templates you must be an Administrator or a Member who has been given ‘can edit’ access by your Administrator.

 What are templates?

 Templates are the foundation of all your future checklists.
 Think of your templates as the master blueprint of your process, whilst checklists are single, dynamic instances that you run from your template.

 For example, if you were hiring a few new team members, you would run a checklist for each new hire that you need to onboard, all based off of the same new hire process template.

 There are endless use cases for templates and processes, including:

 - A pre-publish template for your blog posts

 - A support process for your IT staff